+Our trainings are provided by accredited trainers of CIC who are members of the Association of Narrative Practice in Healthcare.
 We use large and small group teaching.
 We pay particular attention to conversational microskills, including attentiveness to language and body language, and carefully focussed questioning.

 An independent evaluation of our work by a team from Cardiff University highlighted the theoretical and practical coherence of our approach in supervision and training, and the opportunities it provides for significant changes in people’s understanding and practice.

 “I can bring about change without being bogged down.”